pdheeraj99/my-linux-journey/07-file-permissions/color-notes.md

 | 📁        | 👤📖✏️🚀   | 👥📖🚀     | 🌐📖🚀     | 755   | drwxr-xr-x   |
 | 📄        | 👤📖✏️     | 👥📖       | 🌐📖       | 644   | -rw-r--r--   |
 | 📄        | 👤📖✏️🚀   |            |            | 700   | -rwx------   |

----

-> **Tip:** For even more color and style, use a Markdown viewer that supports custom CSS or HTML.
-If your platform strips HTML, the emoji and icons will still provide clear visual cues     .

----

-**By following these visually enhanced guidelines, you can confidently manage Linux file permissions with clarity and security!**